Home Again, Home Again, Jiggedy Jig....

 What to do?

 I thought the big ones would be old and dry and hollow, no good to eat.
 It was actually sweet and good.
 People talk about the joy of baby zucchini, that they are young and tender, but big ones like this that can be sliced like lasagna noodles, or make crackers sized disks are pretty special and worth growing, I tell you!!!
 I baked some with fresh herbs from the garden and some Parmesan, and was starving and found little slices with left over olive pate from Italy was delicious.
+The kids finger painting, making themselves at home, getting messy, and reacquainting themselves with the joys of home that they missed on the road.

 When we arrived home at 10pm at night, both kids woke up and tried on all their shoes in the closet, with squeals of glee!
 Fun to see what makes a home a home.
 Home is where our rain boots are for now.